CSS Display and Positioning

 display Property

-property determines how an element is displayed in the document.
+The display property determines how an element is displayed in the document.

 - block: Starts on a new line and takes full width.